openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 git tag | xargs git tag -d

-And thatâ€™s all.
-Now, you have only the files you want to keep, they are sitting happily at the top level like they should, all of their commit records are preserved, and you donâ€™t have any old tags you donâ€™t need for the new repository.
+And that’s all.
+Now, you have only the files you want to keep, they are sitting happily at the top level like they should, all of their commit records are preserved, and you don’t have any old tags you don’t need for the new repository.

 This is not over yet.
 At this point, this git repo still stores the objects of the removed files.
 In fact, the size of the .git directory of this new repo was more than